dgoodwin208/PeepShow/README.md

 # Pixel Peep Show
-Prototype in development to stream whatever your mouse is over
+Prototype in development to stream whatever your mouse is over to whoever wants to see

-To be used with [http://github.com/mvanlonden/PeepShowServer]
+To be used with [the node-based server] (http://github.com/mvanlonden/PeepShowServer)